encounter7777/DROcc/README.md

-# DRocc: Occupancy Prediction on EmbodiedScan
+# DRocc: Dual Residual Transformer for Indoor Occupancy Prediction

 DRocc provides multi-view occupancy prediction on the EmbodiedScan dataset.
 It builds on the DenseFusion/ImVoxel occupancy pipeline with DRocc-specific heads and configs.